vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/3_Special_Methods_of_Mantra_Yoga_and_Mantra_Therapy/13_Mantra_and_Pranayama_The_Yoga_of_the_Sun_and_the_Moon.md

 Our energies fluctuate between these dualistic forces, though one side usually predominates overall.
 Pitta dosha people, those with a fiery temperament in Ayurvedic thought, will have the breath more commonly flowing through the right nostril.
 Kapha dosha people, those of a watery temperament, will find the breath to flow more through the left nostril.
 Vata dosha types, those with airy temperaments, will more commonly find their breath fluctuating back and forth between the right and left nostrils.

 Pranayama can be used to balance the two forces, particularly alternate nostril breathing called Nadi Shodhana in Sanskrit or "cleansing the channels".
 The solar and lunar divisions of the breath can be connected with bija mantras of a solar or lunar nature for a greater effect.
-**Lunar Solar**   Left side of body Right side of body   Ida nadi Pingala Nadi   Absorbing Discharging   Tonifying Reducing   Saâ or So Haṁ   Śrãṁ, mantra of the Moon Hrãṁ, mantra of the Sun   Vaṁ, mantra of water Raṁ, mantra of fire   Shakti Shiva
+**Lunar Solar**   Left side of body Right side of body   Ida nadi Pingala Nadi   Absorbing Discharging   Tonifying Reducing   Saḥ or So Haṁ   Śrīṁ, mantra of the Moon Hrīṁ, mantra of the Sun   Vaṁ, mantra of water Raṁ, mantra of fire   Shakti Shiva

 Samkhya Karika of Ishvara Krishna, verse 22, Matharvritti commentary identifies the Cosmic Ahamkara principle with the Sanskrit alphabet.
 Note the Self-inquiry method of Ramana Maharshi, which emphasizes tracing the root of all thoughts back to the I-thought in the heart.2 Note the idea of lunar inhalation and solar exhalation in the works of Abhinavagupta, the main teacher of Tantric Kashmiri Shaivism, Para Trisika Vivarana, pps 263-264.3 There are various yogic kriyas involving pranayama and mantra for guiding the energies of Fire \(Kundalini\), Moon \(Soma\), Sun \(Surya\) and Lightning \(Vidyut\) up and down the spine or to different chakras, depending upon the stage of practice and the development of the Yogi.
 How inhalation and exhalation function depends upon which specific energies one may be drawing in or releasing out.
 Balancing solar and lunar energies, however, is fundamental to all of these yogic pranayamas.